-Laura London studied experimental psychology at the University of Washington in Seattle and went on to earn her degree in neuropsychology from John Carroll University in Cleveland.
+Laura London studied experimental psychology at the University of Washington and earned her undergraduate degree in neuropsychology from a private Jesuit university.

-After working in the fields of neurology, neuroimaging, and nuclear medicine at University Hospitals of Cleveland and its VA psychiatric hospital, she left that scene and entered into a lengthy Jungian analysis which led her to delve deeply into the work of Carl Gustav Jung.
-She has attended a wide variety of lectures and workshops with notable Jungian analysts and authors, and has worked closely with the Jung Association of Central Ohio and the C.G.
+After working for many years in neurology, neuro-imaging, and nuclear medicine at University Hospitals of Cleveland and its VA psychiatric hospital, she left that scene and entered into a 17-year Jungian analysis sending her deeply into the work of Carl Gustav Jung.
+She attended a wide variety of lectures, workshops and seminars with notable Jungian analysts and authors, and worked closely with the Jung Association of Central Ohio and the C.G.
 Jung Center in Chicago.

 She collaborates with pioneers of the future to create thought-provoking shows that serve as a catalyst for change to bring about a better world for all.
 Kynthea brings a broad insight to the discussion of the emergence of Universal Consciousness.

 Kynthea also serves as Artistic Director for the Mars Project, Together with Richard C. Hoagland, she studied the first Cydonia photos and was drawn into the early Mars investigation and spear-headed several Mars Rallys at JPL in Pasedena, California.
 She was the first to sculpt the incredibly controversial Face on Mars...followed by numerous sequential sculptures as new data continues to arrive.